The Rocks Self-Guided Walk Sydney

 A visit to The Rocks shows off historical Sydney at its best.
 This Rocks self-guided walk will help you discover Sydney’s colonial history in just a couple of hours.

 Let’s start with the name given to this western side of the harbour.
 Why is this area called The Rocks?
-Well, when the First Fleet arrived they moored here against the very rocky shoreline and the area quickly earned the nickname, The Rocks.
-In time the name caught on and began to appear on government maps.
+When the First Fleet arrived, they moored here against the very rocky shoreline, and the area quickly earned the nickname The Rocks.
+In time, the name caught on and began to appear on government maps.

-The indigenous name for the Rocks is Tallawoladah as you will see on new signage around the area.
-I am pleased this is happening, but I think it will take some time for this traditional name to gain widespread use.
+The indigenous name for the Rocks is Tallawoladah, as you will see on new signage around the area.
+I am pleased this is happening, but I think this traditional name will take some time to gain widespread use.

 So let’s get walking; the route below explores my favourite parts of this area.
-Allow about 2-3 hours for a slow leisurely stroll although you could race around and cover it in a lot less.
+Allow about 2-3 hours for a stroll, although you could race around and cover it in a lot less.
 It depends on how often you stop for photos or beer!

 Stop 1.
 Visit platform two at Circular Quay for the best train station view in the world!